apache/flagon-useralejs/example/README.md

 To generate UserALE.js logs with the Example Page, you may need to modify the 'src' HTML5 parameter of the UserALE.js script tag.

-The `src` parameter should reference the file path to your version of the minified UserALE.js script, in the /build dir of your cloned `incubator-flagon-useralejs` repository or `flagon-userale` node module.
+The `src` parameter should reference the file path to your version of the minified UserALE.js script, in the /build dir of your cloned `flagon-useralejs` repository or `flagon-userale` node module.
 See the snippet below.

 ```
   <script